hammerjs/hammerjs.github.io/api.md

 ---

 ## Hammer.defaults
-The defaults when creating an instance that are merged being with your options.
+The defaults when creating an instance.
+They'll be merged with your options.

 ### touchAction: 'compute'
 Accepts the `compute`, `auto`, `pan-y`, `pan-x` and `none` values.
 The default option will choose the